In a test of faith, Christians mark Good Friday in isolation

 “It’s different, because the priest is on a screen,” she said.
 “When the internet lags, the mass suddenly gets cut off and you have to look for another YouTube video.”

-“I miss that moment in church when you say, ‘Peace be with you,’ to complete strangers and they smile back,” she said.
+“I miss that moment in church when you say, ‘Peace be with you,’ to complete strangers and they smile back,” she added.

-Associated Press writers Frances D’Emilio in Rome, Sergio Rodrigo in Aguilar de la Frontera, Spain, John Leicester in Paris and Jim Gomez in Manila contributed to this report.
+The Rev. Flavie Villanueva, a former drug addict who ministers in Manila’s slums, got special permission to celebrate Mass on Thursday for 73 homeless people in a college basketball court.
+They wore masks, stayed more than an arm’s length apart, and there was no singing.

+He’s sad to see the churches emptied out, but hopes it will help people to renew their faith.